istio/api/STYLE-GUIDE.md

 `v3`.
 Within each release, there should not be any breaking change to released features, such as changing the type of a field type, renaming a field, or changing a field number.
+Breaking changes are allowed between different releases, such as `v1alpha1` and `v1alpha2`.

 Deprecating a feature in an API release is allowed by following the deprecation process.
 Stable release should have at least